GenAICollective/demo-night-app/README.md

 ## Contributing

-Please reach out to Chappy (<chappy@genaicollective.ai>) if you'd like to contribute to this community project!
+Please reach out to [Aqeel Ali](https://www.linkedin.com/in/aliaqeel/) (<aqeel@genaicollective.ai>) if you'd like to contribute to this community project!

 ## Getting Started